 With 2017 just hitting, you might feel that you overindulged during the holidays.
-Consider, to the rescue, intermittent fasting!
+Consider, to the rescue, intermittent fasting for optimum health!
 It just might jumpstart your health while contributing to anti-aging.

 A few years back, I started a program of intermittent fasting.
 I've heard so many good things about it - from my fitness trainer, in documentaries, in the news and on blogs... and the evidence is growing in it's favor.
 It's a trend, but one based in science.
 A typical day might be a smoothie at 11:00 and pinto beans with steamed chard and a little watermelon for dinner around 6:30 - about 500 calories.
 That is it.